-PACTEC Inc (Pikapene & Cherry Tree Env.
-Centre)
+PACTEC Inc. (Pikapene & Cherry Tree Environment Centre)

 PACTEC or the Pickapene and Cherry Tree Environment Centre operates in northern NSW in the Kyogle area on landcare and weed control issues.
 It also lobbies against the encroachment of Coal Seam Gas mining and exploration.

 Palerang Local Action Network for Sustainability Inc (Future PLANS)

 Palerang Local Action Network for Sustainability (FuturePLANS) aims to increase the sustainable development capacity of Palerang communities by providing advocacy and secretariat support for local initiatives, including innovations in local power production, food supply, public transport, waste reuse, recycling, and much more.
 The Palerang Local Government Area adjoins the ACT and takes in the towns of Braidwood and Bungendore.

 The Newcastle-based Parks Playgrounds Movement has for over 50 years been prominent in the continuing fight for the Hunter Region's Natural and Cultural Heritage.

 Parramatta Climate Action Network (ParraCAN)

 ParraCAN's mission is to gather together community effort on climate action and to support our political and business leadership in taking corrective action to lessen the impacts of climate change.

 Previously known as the Community Action Alliance, PLACE addresses the need for ecologically sustainable planning across NSW.